antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [8.2] APIs **SHOULD** log requests using an unique identifier

 Each request made to an API **SHOULD** be given a UUID.
-This **SHOULD** be returned in the response to that request in a `x-request-id` header allowing the client to easily log and reference this value.
+This **SHOULD** be returned in the response to each request as a `x-request-id` header allowing the end user to easily store and reference this value.

-APIs **SHOULD** also log each request ID, along with an other relevant information, such as the endpoint called, its parameters and options and an indication of what was returned (an error, some data etc).
+APIs **SHOULD** log each request ID, along with an other relevant information, such as which endpoint was called, its parameters and options and an indication of what was returned (an error, some data etc.).

 This information is invaluable when resolving bugs or issues that are reported.